faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

     FSM = model.FSM(model.FSM(ts_msos))
     model.IsolabilityAnalysisFSM(FSM)

 Now, to generate residual generator code, let's consider the first low_index MSO set ``ts_msos[0]``.
-The objective is to choose one equations a redundanrt/residual equation and use the rest to compute all unknown variables.
+The objective is to choose one equation as a redundant/residual equation and use the rest to compute all unknown variables.

 .. code-block:: python